 - 1) Does the lacustrine shoreline vegetation model accurately predict the reservoir elevation bands that bound the predefined plant community types? - 2) If the model is in error, is the magnitude of the error such that it would warrant a change in the predicted outcome of the WUP (e.g., Figure 10.1)? - 3) Are there changes to the modeling approach that could improve its accuracy for implementation in future WUP reviews? - 4) Is it reasonable to expect that most riparian plant ecosystems require shoreline slopes to have a gradient less than 15% to perpetuate (presumably because it allows for the accumulation of nutrient rich soil through time)?
+If this is not reasonable, what is the shoreline slope gradient that is required for plant ecosystem persistence?

 The present model assumes that shoreline gradient would have to be 15% or less to allow soils to accumulate and hence allow for plant growth.
 The selection of this criterion was somewhat arbitrary and then later supported by professional opinion of the WTC.
 This assumption may not be correct.
-Thus the aerial estimates of plant ecosystem extent used to assess the impacts of operational change may not be correct.
+Thus the aerial estimates of plant ecosystem extent were used to assess the impacts of operational change that may not be correct.
+Further determination of the shoreline gradient criterion is warranted.